-|Project time frames||Submission deadlines|
+|Project time frame||Submission deadlines|

-|February to March 2022||>||11/01/2022|
+|February to March 2022||>||Thursday 13/01/2022|

-|April to June 2022||>||07/04/2022|
+|April to June 2022||>||Thursday 07/04/2022|

-- For a project happening over April/ May/ June 2022, submit your idea by Thursday 7th April 2022 to pitch it at the April 2022 Volunteer Assembly
+- For the April/ May/ June 2022 session, submit your idea by Thursday 7th April 2022.

-You can submit your idea months in advance.
+*You can submit your idea months in advance!

 How does it work?